 Whole Grain Optimisation: The required ratio of unrefined whole grains in one’s staple food intake has been raised from one-half to two-thirds.
 This ensures a richer intake of essential micronutrients and dietary fiber.

-The draft references the recent National Nutrition and Health Surveys, according to which many citizens still face gaps in their intake of micronutrients and minerals.
-Whole and unrefined grains provide a richer supply of B-complex vitamins, Vitamin E, minerals, and dietary fiber.
+The draft points out that according to recent National Nutrition and Health Surveys, many citizens still face gaps in their intake of micronutrients and minerals.
+Whole and unrefined grains provide a rich supply of Vitamin E, minerals, and dietary fiber, while pulses and legumes also offer B-complex vitamins.
 Furthermore, increasing the consumption of “whole-food” staples reduces the energy consumption and carbon emissions associated with the refining process, effectively balancing personal health with environmental sustainability.
-Brands help bridge these nutrient gaps.

 Source: